bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 **Store config in the environment.**

 Configuration is anything that varies between deploys (e.g., development, staging, production).
-This includes database credentials, API keys for external services, and other environment-specific settings.
+This includes [[software-architecture/databases/|database]] credentials, API keys for external services, and other environment-specific settings.

 A twelve-factor app stores this configuration in environment variables.
 This provides a clean separation between the code and the configuration.